scottkosty/montetools/README.md

 ## `diagnostics`

 The list of diagnostics.
 Since we're doing estimation, a diagnostic compares the estimator to the POI.
+For example, squared error is often useful to calculate, and when aggregating across simulations using the (default) mean will be the simulated mean squared error (MSE).

     # we use two built-in diagnostics to report the bias and MSE.
     diagnostics_ <- list(diag_est_bias, diag_est_sq_error)